inab/WfExS-backend/INSTALL.md

 ## "Easy" setup of core and main software dependencies

-There is an automated installer at [installer.bash](installer.bash), which assumes both essential build dependencies (package build-essential in Ubuntu), curl, python3 and its pip and venv counterparts are properly installed.
+There is an automated installer at [installer.bash](installer.bash), which assumes both essential build dependencies (package `build-essential` in Ubuntu), curl, python3 and its pip and venv counterparts are properly installed.
 The automated installer installs both core dependencies and it fetches and installs:

   * OpenJDK: needed by Nextflow.
   * gocryptfs: needed by secure directories feature.
   * A static bash copy: needed by Nextflow runner to monkey-patch some containers which do not have bash, or whose bash copy is buggy.

-If you also want to install [singularity](https://sylabs.io/singularity/) at the WfExS-backend virtual environment, a rootless setup is done using [singularity-local-installer.bash](singularity-local-installer.bash).
+If you also want to install [singularity](https://sylabs.io/singularity/) at the WfExS-backend virtual environment, and you are using Ubuntu Linux, a rootless setup is achieved using [singularity-local-installer.bash](singularity-local-installer.bash).

 ```bash
 ./singularity-local-installer.bash
 ```

-This setup will work on Linux systems with cgroups v2 enabled.
+This setup will only work on Linux systems with cgroups v2 enabled.
+You will also need to install the package which provides `mksquashfs`, which is `squashfs-tools` both in Debian and Ubuntu.

 The script only installs singularity when it is not available.
 If you want to force the installation of singularity in the WfExS backend environment, then you should run:

 ```bash
 ./singularity-local-installer.bash force